ahmedmkamal313/AirBnB_clone/README.md

     - [test_engine](https://github.com/ahmedmkamal313/AirBnB_clone/tree/master/tests/test_models/test_engine): A subfolder that contains the unittests for the modules in the engine subfolder.
       - [test_file_storage.py](https://github.com/ahmedmkamal313/AirBnB_clone/blob/master/tests/test_models/test_engine/test_file_storage.py): The unittests for the file storage module.
    - [test_console.py](https://github.com/ahmedmkamal313/AirBnB_clone/blob/master/tests/test_console.py): The unittests for the console.
+- [web_static](https://github.com/ahmedmkamal313/AirBnB_clone/tree/master/web_static): A folder     that contains the static files for the web application, such as HTML, CSS, and images.
+   - [images](https://github.com/ahmedmkamal313/AirBnB_clone/tree/master/web_static/images): a directory contains the images used in the web pages, such as logos, icons, and photos.
+   - [styles](https://github.com/ahmedmkamal313/AirBnB_clone/tree/master/web_static/styles): a directory the CSS style sheets for the web pages, such as fonts, colors, and layouts
 - `README.md`: This file, which contains an overview of the project and how to use it.